 Hilton Hawaiian Village Beach Resort & Spa

-The most resort-like of the properties on Waikiki Beach, at the far west (quieter) end of the beach, with 22 acres, pools, kids' club, fish ponds, flamingos, hula classes, spa, restaurants, shopping village...
+The most resort-like of the properties on Waikiki Beach, Hilton Hawaiian Village Beach Resort & Spa rests at the far west (quieter) end of the beach, with 22 acres, pools, a kids' club, fish ponds, flamingos, hula classes, a spa, restaurants, shopping village, and more.

 Aston Waikiki Beach Tower

 Outrigger has several properties in Hawaii.
-Flagship property is the Outrigger Reef, right on Waikiki Beach.
+The flagship property is the Outrigger Reef, right on Waikiki Beach.

-Catamaran outings depart right from the shore; on-site activities such as crafts and hula performances, lei-making, at a minimal cost; kids program.
+Catamaran outings depart right from the shore.
+On-site activities include crafts and hula performances, lei-making, and a kids program.